CodeYourFuture/syllabus/docs/db/week-1/homework.md

 ## 5) STAR Framework  (PD - 4 hr)

 Use [the provided spreadsheet](https://docs.google.com/spreadsheets/d/1JvPFFewdrVP7nY7sL7l13TeGUxLos7h3NxWb0itxm84/edit#gid=0) to come up with interview examples in line with the STAR framework.
+Don't forget to make a copy of this spreadsheet, before adding your information to it.